ergoplatform/ergodocs/docs/fud-faq.md

 ### Ergo should've used an easier language than Scala

 Ergo utilizes Scala as its primary language due to its cross-platform capabilities, conciseness, efficiency, and multi-paradigm nature.
 ErgoScript, based on Scala, is used for scripting, but off-chain code can be written in any language.
 Developers have access to a variety of tools and Software Development Kits (SDKs) for JVM, Rust, and JS/TS.
 Scala's unique features, such as the ability to run the same code on JVM and JavaScript natively, its concise syntax, and its ability to use primitive unboxed types for efficiency, make it a suitable choice for Ergo.

+### Ergo's lack of in-built Sharding means it won't scale with atomic composability

+This misconception arises from a misunderstanding of how Ergo handles scalability and atomic composability.
+While it's true that Ergo doesn't use in-built sharding, it employs other strategies to ensure scalability without compromising atomic composability.
+Ergo optimizes the use of resources within the constraints of existing blockchain platforms, rather than resorting to unproven technologies.
+It also uses the eUTXO model and ErgoScript to allow for the atomic execution of complex, multi-stage transactions within a single transaction.
+Layer 2 solutions like Hydra state channels also contribute to atomic composability.
+Furthermore, concepts like ACE could enhance the execution of complex and composable smart contracts.
+Therefore, Ergo's approach to scalability and atomic composability is not reliant on in-built sharding.

 ###  Proof of Work is not sustainable